boomhub/design/DESCRIPTION.md

 ![](images/receive_donation.png)

 For example, the project owner might want 80% to go to project collaborators and 20% to the dependencies.
-Can also be 100%/0% or 0%/100%.

 The list of collaborators is determined automatically (through the Github API) and the owner can add or remove collaborators and tweak the percentage received by each of them (including himself), based on his subjective estimation of the contribution that they brought to the project.

 For dependencies, the owner can add or remove dependencies and adjust the percentages which he chooses to forward.

-In many cases, BoomHub can determine and suggest project dependencies [automatically](#dependencies).
+For many projects, project dependencies can be determined [automatically](#dependencies).

 When clicking 'Accept donation', the funds are transfered from the repository account to each collaborator (person) and dependency (repository) account.